square/subzero/docs/regression-testing-howto.md

 one-time thing) from the GUI logic
 - It makes it possible to re-use existing subzero components (server, core) for test vector creation, avoiding duplication of functionality

-## Future work

-- [Preferred] Add support of regression testing for the nCipher target (in staging)
-  - We need to generate test vectors for the HSM target.
-We can use a known dummy master key seed for both dev and staging testing, and use (dummy) master key encryption key (which happens to be the same as the public key encryption key for the nCipher target) known to the staging world.
-  - It's possible to use the same test vectors for both the dev and nCipher (staging) target

-- [Not preferred] Use wallet generated on the fly instead of a hardcoded one

-  - Instead of hardcoding a wallet for the test, we can hardcode the dummy master key encryption (as well as the public key encryption key) in the GUI, generate the master keys, the wallets, and the associated test vectors dynamically.
-Because the wallet handling logic is relatively simple, the increased test coverage seems to be marginal with this approach.
-Therefore, we lean toward not to go in this direction to avoid adding complexity to the test design.